STRATEGIC PLANNING & IMPLEMENTATION

 Worked with industry leaders to create the curriculum for 32+ new eLearning short courses to provide professionals with insight and practical tools to support and advance inclusive excellence in global education.

-Created and managed the Poster Community for the annual Global Internship Conference which brings together professionals who work in the field of academic work placement and experiential education, resulting in a series of proceedings: Ireland 2015; Boston 2016; Santiago 2017; and Detroit 2018.
+Created and managed the Poster Community for the annual Global Internship Conference which brings together professionals who work in the field of academic work placement and experiential education, resulting in a series of proceedings: Ireland 2015; Boston 2016; Santiago 2017; Detroit 2018; and Auckland 2019.

 Created an innovative one-year, Fellowship Program for Graduate Students & New Professionals who were interested in exploring careers in diversity and inclusion in global education, resulting in four new positions for the organization.